Configure where Multipass stores external data

 Move your current data from its original location to <path>, replacing <path> with your custom location of choice:

-Make sure the multipassd directory is moved to <path>, not inside <path>.
+Make sure the multipassd directory is moved to <path>, and not inside the <path> folder.

-Make a link from the original location to the absolute path of new location:
+Define a symbolic link from the original location to the absolute path of new location:

 Finally, start the Multipass daemon: